Time your Exits with Average True Range (ATR) Trailing Stops

 RJ/CRB Index with ATR and Percentage trailing stops

-Original ATR and Volatility Stops have two major weaknesses:
+Original ATR and Volatility Stops have two significant weaknesses:

 • Stops move downwards during an up-trend if Average True Range widens.
 I am uncomfortable with this: stops should only move in the direction of the trend.

-• The Stop-and-Reverse mechanism assumes that you switch to a short position when stopped out of a long position, and vice versa.
-What is just as likely in a trend following system is that a trader is stopped out early — and their next entry is in the same direction as their previous trade.
+• The Stop-and-Reverse mechanism assumes that you switch to a short position when stopped out of a long position and vice versa.
+What is just as likely in a trend-following system is that a trader is stopped out early — and their subsequent entry is in the same direction as their previous trade.

 We have introduced a ratchet mechanism (described above) to address the first weakness.
 The second can be dealt with by using ATR Bands.